Definitive Guide to Electric Car Batteries

 The battery in your electric car is designed for extended life.
 However, electric car batteries will slowly begin to lose the amount of energy they can store over time.
 This phenomenon is called “battery degradation” and can result in reduced energy capacity, range, power and overall efficiency.

 Unfortunately, battery degradation is not easy to predict.
 Not all brands perform the same, and every vehicle is different in how it is driven, charged and maintained.
-On the bright side, it’s not uncommon for modern electric car batteries to last more than 10 years and some will go well beyond that before needing to be replaced.
+On the bright side, it’s not uncommon for modern EV batteries to last more than 10 years and some will go well beyond that before needing to be replaced.
+The average EV owner will sell their car long before they would need to replace the battery pack.

 As such, some automakers suggest limiting DCFC and not making it a primary source of charge.
 For instance, Kia Motors suggests, “Frequent use of DC Fast Charging can negatively impact battery performance and durability, and Kia recommends minimizing use of DC Fast Charging.”
-To learn more about charging, read our Definitive Guide to Electric Car Charging.
+To learn more about charging, please visit the section on Electric Car Charging.

-Environmental factors, such as continued exposure to extreme temperatures, also will impact battery performance and may lead to degradation.
+Environmental factors, such as continued exposure to extreme temperatures, will impact battery performance and may lead to degradation.
 In particular, batteries don’t perform very well when the temperature is below 20 degrees Fahrenheit.
-It’s a good rule of thumb to take your daily driving needs and double them if you live in a cold climate.
-Make sure any electric cars you’re considering have at least this amount of range – just to be safe.
+When it’s really cold and you’re using the car’s heater, your range can temporarily drop by as much as 40%.

-In sum, it is recommended to keep electric cars charged between 60% and 80%, minimize fast charging and avoid extreme temperatures over long periods of time.
+To maintain a battery pack at peak performance, it is recommended to keep EVs charged to between 60% and 80%, minimize fast charging and avoid extreme temperatures over long periods of time.

 Battery degradation doesn’t happen all at once.
-On average, electric car batteries lose about 1-2% of their range per year depending on the factors discussed earlier.
-Fortunately, most batteries are designed for durability and will outlast the usable life of a vehicle.
+On average, today's electric car batteries only lose about 1-2% of their range per year.
+New EV batteries are designed for durability and will outlast the usable life of a vehicle.

 Electric Car Warranties and Exclusions

-Most automakers have an 8 to 10-year warranty period on their batteries.
-This is because federal regulation in the U.S. that mandates EV batteries be covered for a minimum of eight years.
+Most automakers have an 8 to 10-year or 100,000 miles warranty period on their batteries.
+This is because federal regulation in the U.S. mandates that electric car batteries be covered for a minimum of eight years.

 Before purchasing any vehicle, it’s best to check the warranty fine print.
 For example, the Nissan Leaf has a percentage guarantee of approximately 75%; however, they use their own measurement units represented in “bars.”
 A full Leaf battery has 12 bars, and the included battery warranty guarantees it for nine bars of charge.